-Make Summer Gardening Tasks Easy
+Early Spring Chores Make Summer Gardening Tasks Easy

 I work on one bed at a time, digging out or pulling small and mature weeds from the garden before they spread or go to seed.
-I also tidy up the edges of each bed by trimming the sod and moving grass creepers.
+I also tidy up the edges of each bed by trimming the sod and removing grass creepers.

 If you don't use mulch on your gardens, simply cultivate around the plants, shrubs and bulbs and work your compost into the top layer of soil then add composted manure and apply a balanced organic fertilizer like fish emulsion.